GeodetischeInfrastructuur/crs-transformation-examples/README.md

 ### :computer: coordinate transformation api

-> :warning: The coordiante transformation api makes use of pyproj.
+> :warning: The coordinate transformation api makes use of pyproj.
 Pyproj has it's own proj 'buildin' that needs to be update.
 By default this one can be found `/usr/local/lib/python3.11/site-packages/pyproj/proj_dir/share/proj/proj.db`.

 The [coordinate-transformation-api](https://github.com/GeodetischeInfrastructuur/coordinate-transformation-api) is written in python where the modified proj.db and geodense are used together with specific code to create a API that will transform certain CRS and is focussed on the European Netherland including the Exclusive Economic Zones.

-> :warning: The coordinate tranformation api offers transformations that are not possible purely through the use of proj.
+> :warning: The coordinate transformation api offers transformations that are not possible purely through the use of proj.

 The code for the coordinate transformation api is available at: